 The Stallburg provided appropriate storage space and soon became a formal gallery for the display of these works plus, within a few decades, the collections of other Habsburg rulers.
 It retained this function until the late 18th century.

-(Many of the works now hang in the picture galleries of the Kunsthistorisches Museum.)
+Many of the works that used to live above the horses now hang in the picture galleries of the Kunsthistorisches Museum.

-Today’s Stallburg still fulfills its original purpose, with the Lipizzaners occupying the ground floor.
+Today’s Stallburg still fulfills its original purpose, with the Lipizzaners still resident.
 The building remains more or less as it was back in Renaissance times, albeit after extensive reconstruction following WWII damage (a sentence you sadly see all-too-often in Vienna).

 The building also serves more prosaic functions than in the days of art and aristocrats.